 To find the plat for your property, try checking in city or county records at the clerk’s or surveyor’s offices.
 Another potential source is the former owner of your property, who may just be holding on to a copy.

 The reason a plat is a much more accurate document than a deed is that it doesn’t just contain a description of your property lines, it also contains accurate diagrams.
 These diagrams may also reference fixed landmarks and accurate triangulation data to help you.

-Depending on where you live (city, urban, rural), and the extent to which surrounding properties have already been developed, you may be able to get clues to your property lines from markers such as iron pins, concrete markers, existing fences, street lights, hedges etc.
+Depending on where you live and the extent of development in your area, you may be able to get clues to your property lines from markers such as iron pins, concrete markers, existing fences, street lights, hedges, etc.